Kingdom of Mysore

+In 1831, the British took direct control of the kingdom and a commission administered it until 1881.
+Through an instrument of rendition, power was once again transferred to the Wadiyars in 1881, when Chamaraja Wadiyar X was made king.
+In 1913, in lieu of the instrument, a proper subsidiary alliance was struck with the kingdom during Maharaja Krishnaraja Wadiyar IV.

+Upon India's independence from the Crown rule in 1947, the Kingdom of Mysore acceded to the Union of India.
+Upon accession, it became Mysore State, later uniting with other Kannada speaking regions to form the present-day Karnataka state.
+Soon after Independence, Maharaja Jayachamaraja Wadiyar was made Rajapramukh until 1956, when he became the first governor of the enlarged state.

-Even as a princely state, Mysore came to be counted among the more developed and urbanised regions of India.
-This period (1799–1947) also saw Mysore emerge as one of the important centres of art and culture in India.
-The Mysore kings were not only accomplished exponents of the fine arts and men of letters, they were enthusiastic patrons as well, and their legacies continue to influence rocket science, music, and art even today.
+Even as a princely state, Mysore came to be counted among the more developed and urbanised regions of South Asia.
+The period since the penultimate restoration (1799–1947) also saw Mysore emerge as one of the important centres of art and culture in India.
+The maharajas of Mysore were not only accomplished exponents of the fine arts and men of letters, they were enthusiastic patrons as well.
+Their legacies continue to influence music and the arts even today, as well as rocket science with the use of Mysorean rockets.

 History

 Early history

 Sources for the history of the kingdom include numerous extant lithic and copper plate inscriptions, records from the Mysore palace and contemporary literary sources in Kannada, Persian and other languages.
 According to traditional accounts, the kingdom originated as a small state based in the modern city of Mysore and was founded by two brothers, Yaduraya (also known as Vijaya) and Krishnaraya.
 Their origins are mired in legend and are still a matter of debate; while some historians posit a northern origin at Dwarka, others locate it in Karnataka.
 Yaduraya is said to have married Chikkadevarasi, the local princess and assumed the feudal title "Wodeyar" (ಒಡೆಯರ್), which the ensuing dynasty retained.
 The first unambiguous mention of the Wodeyar family is in 16th century Kannada literature from the reign of the Vijayanagara king Achyuta Deva Raya (1529–1542); the earliest available inscription, issued by the Wodeyars themselves, dates to the rule of the petty chief Timmaraja II in 1551.